mozilla/mozmill/mozmill/README.md

 ### Control flow

-The Mozmill python package bundles the Mozmill and jsbridge extensions into a profile on running.
+The Mozmill python package bundles the Mozmill and [jsbridge](./jsbridge) extensions into a profile on invocation.

 Mozmill is run like: